 The field of counseling is an increasingly broad category that encompasses several different subfields.
 Counselors work with a variety of individuals who are struggling with their mental health and well-being.
 They help patients discuss their emotions and provide support, counseling, and rehabilitation services.

 Because counselors or counseling psychologists have different types of therapy careers, they often work in a diverse set of locations, depending on their specialty, some of which include hospitals, schools, companies, rehabilitation centers, or private practices.
 Though the career options and job requirements of a counselor vary based on who they are counseling, it is the goal of all certified counselors to improve the well-being of their patients.
 If you're seeking a career in counseling, it's important to review the types of counseling degrees and determine which counselor career path best suits you as a professional counselor.
 Keep scrolling to learn about the different types of counseling careers in the field of psychology available.

 You have likely heard of or talked with a school counselor during your educational career.
 School counselors or guidance counselors commonly work with students to discuss issues or obstacles that are affecting their social and academic success.
-Whether it's assisting students with college applications, helping to make schedule changes, or talking with a troubled pupil, school counselors are a vital member of the education team and work hard each day to help students reach their full potential.
+Whether it's assisting students with college applications, helping to make schedule changes, or talking with a troubled pupil, school counselors or school psychologists are a vital member of the education team and work hard each day to help students reach their full potential.
 While they primarily focus on areas of academic and career development, it’s not uncommon for a school counselor to work with students who are struggling personally or socially.
 No matter which school a counselor works at, their goal is to help all students achieve their full potential and become the distinguished professionals of tomorrow.